rackerlabs/support-how-to/content/rackspace-email-archiving/early-adopters-set-an-archiving-retention-policy.md

 product_url: rackspace-email-archiving
 ---

 This article describes how to set a retention policy in your email archive.
-This feature can be useful for companies that enact policies that only allow the retention of email records for a certain duration of time.
+This feature can be used to enact policies that only allow the retention of email records for a certain duration of time.

 ### Prerequisites